Fiber Art Experiences and Heritage in Asheville, NC

 The Southeastern Animal Fiber Fair (SAFF): This largest farm-to-spindle celebration in the Southeast features hundreds of fiber vendors from throughout the U.S., as well as demonstrations and classes.
 The livestock competition provides a chance to see the alpacas, llamas, sheep, goats and angora rabbits up close and personal.
 In addition to finished garments, visitors can purchase lanolin soaps, lotions and everything needed to become a fiber fanatic.

 Local Cloth: The region’s Scots-Irish heritage is celebrated with tartans and much more at Local Cloth, an organization dedicated to teaching the art and science of transforming local fiber into cloth.
-You’ll find them at the Asheville Arts Council space at the Grove Arcade in downtown Asheville.
+You’ll find them in the River Arts District at 408 Depot Street, #100.

 Artists in the River Arts District: The River Arts District is home to several fiber artists and clothing designers.
 Stocked with supplies and colorful yarns ranging from locally produced wools to organic cottons, these keepers of the cloth offer apparel, accessories, demonstrations, classes, retreats and wisdom throughout the year.